sarthakitaliya/Socialinsights/readme.md

 1. Simulate social media engagement data.
 2. Store and query data using **DataStax Astra DB**.
 3. Use **Langflow** to analyze the data and calculate engagement metrics based upon user input.
-4. Leverage GPT integration to generate insights about post-performance.
+4. Leverage GPT (Google Gemini) integration to generate insights about post-performance.

 ---